goldenberry274/CoupGame/README.md

 Gather - +1 coin (Doesn't work if sanctioned)
 Tax - +2 coins (Doesn't work if sanctioned, can be blocked by Governor).
 If Governor, +3 coins Bribe - -4 coins, +2 extra turns (can be blocked) Arrest - +1 coins to self, -1 coins to target.
-Sanction - -3 coins, prevents economic actions to another player(Gather and tax) Coup -7 coins, eliminates a player (Elemination logic in Game class)
+If target is a Merchant, -2 coins to them but 0 coins to self Sanction - -3 coins, prevents economic actions to another player(Gather and tax) Coup -7 coins, eliminates a player (Elemination logic in Game class)
 ```